 Paralysis is a life-changing condition that takes a toll on the patient and the family.
 Far too often, it results from the negligent actions of a healthcare provider.
 When paralysis occurs after spinal cord medical treatment, it is necessary to determine whether the doctor contributed or caused the condition.
-The medical malpractice attorneys of Schochor, Federico and Staton, P.A. want to assist the residents of Baltimore, Washington DC, and Maryland by providing insight into the possible connection between spinal cord treatment and paralysis.
+The medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. want to assist the residents of Baltimore, Washington DC, and Maryland by providing insight into the possible connection between spinal cord treatment and paralysis.

 Proper spinal cord treatment requires extreme care.
 Some of the medical errors leading to paralysis include: